-Here are some useful links for student computing information, resources, and help:
+Here are some useful links for computing information, resources, and help:

 - Student Guide to eClass

 - Zoom@YorkU Best Practices

 - Zoom@YorkU User Reference Guide

-- University Information Technology (UIT) Student Services
+- eLearning Getting Started (LA&PS eServices)

-- Student Guide to eLearning at York University
+- Student Guide to Remote and Online Learning

 To determine Internet connection and speed, there are online tests, such as Speedtest, that can be run.
-If you need technical assistance, please consult the University Information Technology (UIT) Student Services web page.
-For more specific assistance, please write to askit@yorku.ca.
+If you need technical assistance, please consult the University Information Technology (UIT) Student Services web page or write to askit@yorku.ca.